adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 14/7/20

+* Starting a project on a use case wherein the work is to design a product around the use case!
+Excited for this product driven kind of work after a dab at research front!

 ## 13/7/20

 * Attended a tutorial on Representation Learning at ICML '20.
 Model monitoring and Representation Learning are the two areas I want to learn more about this year!